Ralph Macchio

 The Personal Life of Ralph Macchio

-Actor Ralph Macchio was just 15 years old when his grandmother introduced him to a girl named Phyllis Fierro, who later became a practicing nurse.
-Their teenage crush turned into deep feelings, and in 1987, Ralph and Phyllis got married.
+Ralph Macchio was just 15 when his grandmother introduced him to Phyllis Fierro, who would later become a nurse.
+What started as a teenage crush blossomed into lasting love, and the couple married in 1987.

-Ralph Macchio's children have followed in their father's footsteps – Julia became an actress and appeared in several movies, including "City on a Hill" and "Cobra Kai".
-Daniel also works in the film industry, known as a screenwriter, composer, and actor in several TV series.
+Both kids have followed their dad into entertainment – Julia's an actress who's appeared in projects like "City on a Hill" and "Cobra Kai," while Daniel works as a screenwriter, composer, and actor across various TV series.

 Ralph Macchio Now